AZO234/NP2kai/README.md

 5. Type `win` command to check if the driver works well.

 **NOTE:** Do not run MS-DOS prompt under fullscreen mode, or your screen will get garbled when switching back to Windows environment.

+WAB
+---
+From rev.16 we can use WAB (Window Accelerator Boards).

+To use WAB, enable WAB and restart.

+WAB Type normally uses 'PC-9821Xe10,Xa7e,Xb10 built-in'.

 Release
 ---